 5. Jason Kitzmiller

-The story surrounding Kitzmiller from the start to the back end of the year has completely flipped.
+The story surrounding Kitzmiller from the start of the year to now has completely flipped.
 Entering 2025, he was a veteran part-time driver who was unfamiliar with the series on short tracks, road courses and dirt tracks, sticking primarily to wide-open ovals.
 With the end of the season now in sight, it’s clear Kitzmiller can be consistent on all sorts of disciplines, not just the wide-open tracks he’d proven consistent at over the past few seasons.

-The dirt tracks and road courses have proven troublesome for Kitzmiller in 2025.
+The dirt tracks and road courses have proven troublesome for Kitzmiller.
 He took to short tracks quickly, but two finishes outside the top 10 on road courses and one on dirt make up for all but two of his finishes outside of that mark on the year.
 Kitzmiller was uncompetitive at DuQuoin, finishing 14th, six laps off the lead lap.

 Kitzmiller is now tied with Robusto for fourth in the standings.
 Heading to Bristol, however, Kitzmiller has a pair of starts there, finishing 13th in 2020.
 Kitzmiller and CR7 Motorsports have a bigger task at hand for Bristol, however.
 Jason’s son Isaac Kitzmiller has a 19-point lead in the ARCA Menards Series East standings and Bristol is the East season finale.